Table of Contents

 All taxpayers have important rights when working with the IRS.
 These rights are described in Your Rights as a Taxpayer in the back of this publication.

 Future developments.
-For the latest information about the tax law topics covered in this publication, including information about any tax legislation, go to www.irs.gov/pub17.
+For the latest information about the tax law topics covered in this publication, such as legislation enacted after it was published, go to www.irs.gov/pub17.

-Indicate on your 2014 federal income tax return that you, your spouse (if filing jointly), and your dependents had health care coverage throughout 2014;
+Indicate on your tax return that you, your spouse (if filing jointly), and anyone you can or do claim as a dependent had qualifying health care coverage throughout 2015.

-Claim an exemption from the health care coverage requirement for some or all of 2014 and attach Form 8965 to your return; or
+Claim an exemption from the health care coverage requirement for some or all of 2015 and attach Form 8965 to your return.

-Make a shared responsibility payment if, for any month in 2014, you, your spouse (if filing jointly), or your dependents did not have coverage and do not qualify for a coverage exemption.
+Make a shared responsibility payment if, for any month in 2015, you, your spouse (if filing jointly), or anyone you can or do claim as a dependent didn’t have coverage and does not qualify for a coverage exemption.

 See the Instructions for Form 8965 for details.